i5k/i5k.github.io/_pages/outreach.md

 <a name="agsx"></a>
 ## **AGSx Virtual Symposium**
 AGSx is a Virtual Symposium hosted annually by the i5k Community in the Spring, typically between February and May, with one session each month focused on a different theme.
 AGSx is organized and held independent of the annual Arthropod Genomics Symposium (AGS).
-Goals of the AGSx symposia are to highlight recent advances in Arthropod genomics, on topics from genome assembly, editing and engineering, and focused areas of insects as food and honey bee research.
+The AGSx symposia highlights recent advances in basic and applied Arthropod genomics research.

 The program for each symposia, including talk abstracts, can be found on their websites linked below.
 Sessions are recorded and available through the [i5k Community YouTube Channel](https://www.youtube.com/c/i5k_community){:target="_blank" rel="noopener"}.
+Interested in becoming involved as session organizer or speaker?
+Please [contact us](mailto:ARS-NAL-i5k@usda.gov)!

 |          |        |
 |     :---:      | :---         |